oren/superpower/README.md

 ## Architecture

 ### System Context
-The bot can be operated from the command line or from a website.
+The bot is operated from the command line or from a website.
 Both interfaces use HTTP API to access the logic of the bot.

 The Bot has 4 parts:
-* CLI - command line interface
+* CLI - Command Line Interface.
+Executable written in Crystal.
-* Webite - web interface
+* Website - Web Interface.
+Javascript, HTML, and CSS written in Svelte.
-* Server - HTTP API
+* API - HTTP API.
+Backend written in Crystal.
 * Core - Bot's logic

 ## Questions